Obstetrician Gynecologist

 By my calculations, I'm about 7.5 weeks pregnant.
 I had my first utrasound a couple days ago but only saw an empty gestational sac.
 My hcg is fine, progesterone's 11.3 so I'm starting supplements.
 What are the chances I don't have a blighted ovum?

-Asked by LeKa about 8 years ago
+Asked by LeKa over 8 years ago

 Only time will tell.
 It is difficult to be patient at a time like this, but there is no way to know what the ultrasound will show in a week.